Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 Now, using the inequalities

 we compare the coefficients of the $\sin^2{\theta_{t_1}}$ and $\cos^2{\theta_{t_1}}$ terms in Eqs. \eqref{eq:vrsq_indist2} and \eqref{eq:vrsq_dist2}.
-It follows that the second moment $\langle [V_R^{(I)}(t_1)]^2 \rangle$, and thus the average work as well, are larger for the indistinguishable case, as we stated in the main text.
+It follows that the second moment $\langle [V_R^{(I)}(t_1)]^2 \rangle$, and thus the average internal energy change as well, are larger for the indistinguishable case, as we stated in the main text.

-Let us now consider $\Delta = 0$ (i.e., $\cos\theta_{t_1} = 0$) and examine the scaling of the average work with $N$.
+Let us now consider $\Delta = 0$ (i.e., $\cos{\theta_{t_1}} = 0$) and examine the scaling of the average internal energy change with $N$.
 To this end, note from \eqnref{eq:wndelta_supp} that it is sufficient to examine the scaling of the second moment with $N$.
-Nonetheless, to make the comparison with numerical solutions as in Fig.~2(b) of the main paper, we note that when the external system is chosen as a harmonic oscillator with frequency $\omega$, one finds ${_S}\wich{i}{V_S^{(I)}(t)}{0}_S = e^{i\omega t} \delta_{i,1}$ and the average work (\ref{eq:wndelta_supp}) becomes
+Nonetheless, to make the comparison with numerical solutions as in Fig.~2(b) of the main paper, we note that when the external system is chosen as a harmonic oscillator with frequency $\omega$, one finds ${_S}\wich{i}{V_S^{(I)}(t)}{0}_S = e^{i\omega t} \delta_{i,1}$ and the average internal energy change (\ref{eq:wndelta_supp}) becomes

 Turning our attention to the second moment for the distinguishable case, we first see that $\langle [V_R^{(I)}(t_1)]^2 \rangle_{\rho^R_0} = N$.
 To examine the behavior of the variance in \eqnref{eq:vrsq_indist2} for the indistinguishable case, consider first Eq.~(\ref{eq:f}) in the limit of $N\rightarrow \infty$